In Depth Baby Product Reviews Led by a Pediatrician

 Weight/Size

 We checked the weight and width of each seat at its widest point.
-The booster's weight can be crucial if you use it on travel or carpooling.
+The booster's weight can be crucial if you use it for travel or carpooling.

 The BubbleBum booster can't be beat if your goal is compact and lightweight.
-This inflatable option rolls up and fits in its own stuff sack that can be stowed in almost any backpack or carry-on.
+This inflatable option rolls up and fits into its own stuff sack, which can be stowed in almost any backpack or carry-on.
 It weighs under a pound, and kids can carry it themselves.
-For high-backed boosters, the top scorer is the Safety 1st Grand 2-in-1.
-The lowest-scoring option is the Britax Grow With You ClickTight+ because it is both heavy and large.
+The Hiccapop has a similar design, but didn't perform as well in our crash tests.
+The top-scoring high-backed booster is the Safety 1st Grand 2-in-1, but it is not an impressive seat nor one we'd recommend to a friend.
+The Chicco KidFit Zip Air Plus 2-in-1 is relatively lightweight with the back in place, but can also be used without the back for those occasional carpooling or traveling adventures where a smaller seat is better.
+The Chicco Kidfit is even lighter by a pound over the Zip Air version with the leg rest.
+The Cybex Solution G2 is slightly heavier, but it is narrower than the Chicco options by at least an inch.
+The lowest-scoring option is the Britax Grow With You ClickTight+ because it is both heavy and large, weighing over 26 lbs and measuring 21.5 in wide.

-The Peg Perego has several adjustable features that can better help little ones find a comfortable fit.
+The Peg Perego Viaggio Flex 120 has several adjustable features that can better help little ones find a comfortable fit.
+Credit: Abriah Wofford

 Comfort

-Considering comfort factors, we compare the foam support, fabric feel, the seat's design, the depth of the seat bottom and headrest, and the potential for napping.
+For comfort, we compare the foam support, fabric feel, seat design, seat bottom depth, headrest, and the potential for napping.
 Some boosters offer denser padding, a cushy feel, softer fabric, or a steel frame.
-Boosters are tested side-by-side by adult testers and children for general comfort compared to the competition.
+Boosters are tested side by side by adult testers and children for general comfort compared to the competition.
 After all, who knows booster comfort best?
-Tiny testers.
+Kids.

-The Peg Perego Viaggio Flex 120 earned the top score for comfort in our tests.
-This one has an adjustable headrest, back height, and side wings for comfort and to help ensure a great fit for kids of different sizes.
-It also has supportive padding and a headrest that offers a great napping design.
+The Peg Perego Viaggio Flex 120 and the Nuna AACE earned the top scores for comfort in our tests.
+They both feature adjustable headrests and back heights, but the Peg has adjustable side wings for added comfort and to ensure a great fit for kids of different sizes.
+It also features supportive padding and a headrest that provides a comfortable napping design.

 Quality

 For quality, we consider the materials and construction of the final seat.
-We analyzed our purchased competitors' padding, foam, fabric, and attention to detail.
+We analyzed the padding, foam, fabric, and attention to detail of our purchased competitors.
 Each component influences the longevity and stability of the booster.

-The highest scorer for the quality metric is the Britax Grow With You ClickTight+, followed closely by the Chicco KidFit Zip Air Plus 2-in-1, Chicco KidFit, and the Peg Perego Viaggio Flex 120.
-The lowest quality score goes to the BubbleBum.
-This booster has a flimsy feel and uses cheap thin fabric.
+The highest scorers for the quality metric are the Nuna AACE and the Britax Grow With You ClickTight+, followed closely by the Chicco KidFit Zip Air Plus 2-in-1, Chicco KidFit ClearTex Plus 2-in-1, Peg Perego Viaggio Shuttle Plus 120, and the Peg Perego Viaggio Flex 120.
+The lowest quality scores go to the Hiccapop UberBoost Inflatable Booster Car Seat and the BubbleBum.
+Both have a flimsy feel and use cheap, thin fabric, with the BubbleBum being ever so slightly better.
 The overall fit and finish look sloppy and somewhat incomplete, with stray threads and uneven stitching.
-However, the price tag makes the quality level feel acceptable, even if it is disappointing.
-Also, since we think of it as an occasional-use seat, quality is less of a concern.
+However, the lower price tags make the quality level feel acceptable, even if it is disappointing.
+Additionally, quality is less of a concern since we view the BubbleBum as an occasional seat for travel or carpooling.

 booster seat - with so many boosters to choose from, our testing makes it easier to...